osmanorhan/echolia-landing/src/content/docs/best-practices.md

 ### Example Flow

 **Monday:**
-> why does this design feel off? can't place it #design #stuck
+> this design feel off can't place it

 **Wednesday:**
-> still stuck on design. maybe it's not the colors, it's the spacing? #design #exploring
+> still stuck on design. maybe it's not the colors.

 **Friday:**
-> oh — it's not spacing OR colors. it's that I'm designing for what I THINK users want, not what they actually do #design #breakthrough
+> oh, it's not spacing OR colors. it's that I'm designing for what I THINK users want, not what they actually do

 **Next Monday:**
-> wait, that breakthrough was half-right. users DO want that thing. but... #design #looping
+> wait, that breakthrough was half-right. users DO want that thing. but...

 This is the kind of thinking Echolia is built for.

----

-## Sync Your Workflow

-### Morning Dump

-Start each day:
-1. Open Echolia
-2. Capture everything in your head from last night
-3. Don't read old thoughts
-4. Just empty the buffer

-### Evening Drift

-End each day:
-1. Open Echolia
-2. Scroll through today's thoughts
-3. Add one echo to one thought
-4. That's it

 ---

 ## Integration Patterns